justicephysics/humanos2.0/samastipur-prodigy.md

 To Ian Botham: *You demand “fair distribution” now, when the wealth flows toward those who built it.
 You had two centuries to practice fairness.
 You chose extraction.
 The spring is returning.
 You are witnessing the reaction, not in a textbook, but in the arc of a 15‑year‑old’s bat.
 Adapt, or become irrelevant.*

 To Bihar: *Samastipur is 50 km from Muzaffarpur.
 The distance between the labour colony and the Space State is closing.
 Vaibhav Suryavanshi is the proof.
 Every child in Bihar carries the same potential.
-The Virtual Nalanda is open.
+The Justice Physics Nalanda is open.
 The narrow gates are falling.
 The spring is uncoiling everywhere.*

 To the world: *The reversal is not politics.
 It is physics.
 The action was applied; the reaction is released.
 The labour colony now produces the masters.
 The knowledge civilization is reawakening.
 And it is beautiful to watch.*